India, South Africa to boost defense ties, trade

-NEW DELHI (AP) — India and South Africa will boost ties in key areas such as defense, maritime security and trade under a three-year strategic exchange program.
+NEW DELHI (AP) — India and South Africa will boost ties in key areas such as defense, maritime security, information technology and trade under a three-year strategic exchange program, their leaders said Friday.

-The plan was announced by Indian Prime Minister Narendra Modi and visiting South African President Cyril Ramaphosa after they met in New Delhi on Friday.
+The plan was announced by Indian Prime Minister Narendra Modi and visiting South African President Cyril Ramaphosa after they met in New Delhi.

 Two-way trade is expected to rise to $10.65 billion in 2018-19 from $9.38 billion in 2017-18.

 India’s External Affairs Ministry said the South African defense industry is also looking at India, which is upgrading its military equipment.
-It didn’t give details.
+India has offered training slots for South African defense personnel, it said.

 Most Read Business Stories